jaryan77/Employee-Database/README.md

 * First, inspect the CSVs and sketch out an ERD of the tables.

-* I chose to use the following free tool: [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).
+* I chose to use [Quick DBD](http://www.quickdatabasediagrams.com) as a way of creating my ERD.

 #### Data Engineering